mudverma/winterschool/labs/lab2.md

 [root@pv-deploy-f8d4f87f6-pksc6 /]#
 ```

 ### That's it.
 You have managed to create a deployment and expose it as a service.
 You have also managed to bring down the application by deleting the deployment and the service.
-You have also tested some of the native kubernetes features such as PVC.
+You have also tested some of the native kubernetes features such as PVC and dropping inside the container.

 **For later:** Run other standalone applications on kubernetes.